 While it’s often gothic architecture is typical of England, London is multiculturalism in itself.
 An eclectic mix of ethnicities, cultures, cuisines, art and entertainment, there’s something for everyone in England’s capital.
-As the city grew, it consumed outlying villages and towns and while these ...
+As the city grew, it consumed outlying villages and towns and while these are now considered to be a part ...
+Read More

 While it’s often gothic architecture is typical of England, London is multiculturalism in itself.
 An eclectic mix of ethnicities, cultures, cuisines, art and entertainment, there’s something for everyone in England’s capital.
 As the city grew, it consumed outlying villages and towns and while these are now considered to be a part of ‘Greater London’, they have retained their own distinct personalities.
 A city that has existed for more than two thousand years and has survived multiple invasions as well as devastating fires and plagues, it’s impossible to get to know London in just a few days.
 That just means you’ll have to keep visiting!